46. Another Look at the Kalman Filter#

 The firm learns about those things only by observing a history of the output that the worker generates for the firm, and from understanding how that output depends on the worker’s human capital and how human capital evolves as a function of the worker’s effort.

-We’ll posit a rule that expresses how the much firm pays the worker each period as a function of the firm’s information each period.
+We’ll posit a rule that expresses how much the firm pays the worker each period as a function of the firm’s information each period.

 In addition to what’s in Anaconda, this lecture will need the following libraries: